Honoring Family, Education & Community Through Service & Mentorship

 2. Recruitment and assistance to those officers while engaged in their probation periods.

 3. Education.
-Encourage and assist officers in the participation of training and educational programs in their respective
+Encourage and assist officers in the participation of training and educational programs

 4. Assistance for members to engage in the promotional process.